datachainlab/hyperledger-hip/HIPs/yui.md

 * However, Cactus introduce Cactus layer (with Cactus Node Server) to provide unified access for interoperability.
 This is also the reason that Cactus is sometimes introduced as “integration framework” not “interoperability solution"
 * This results a significant difference on module composition.
 Most of the YUI modules are on-chain contract while Cactus has several off-chain modules (including Cactus Node Server)

-2. YUI is a project based on Inter Blockchain Communication protocol and it defines a standard data model and an unified communication method independent from a specific DLT
+2. YUI is a project focusing on the communication and verification protocol to achieve interoperability on the upper layer of YUI, whereas details of design and implementation for verification is open in Cactus (i.e., In Cactus, it lets developers for each plugin to design and implement for verification mechanism).
+As such, YUI can be used by Cactus to achieve integration.
-* However, in Cactus, it lets developers for each project to design and implement communication and messaging protocol for reliable communication between blockchains
+* Also, YUI is based on Inter Blockchain Communication protocol and it defines a standard data model and an unified communication method independent from a specific DLT.

 ## What DLT Platforms are currently supported?
 * Hyperledger Fabric